-Burnout is one of those words that gets casually thrown around the workplace, but when it hits, it hits badly.
+Employee burnout is a word that gets casually thrown around the workplace, but when it hits, it hits badly.
 That’s why it’s crucial to always watch out for the signs of employee burnout.

-Identifying the signs is only one part of the equation, though.
-You’ll still need a tool that can spot burnout in its early stages — or even prevent it from happening in the first place.
+Identifying the signs of employee burnout is only one part of the equation, though.
+You’ll still need a tool that can spot job burnout in its early stages — or even prevent it from happening in the first place.

-Hubstaff is known as a time tracking and workforce management tool, but did you know that its features also make it a strong People Ops platform you can use to combat burnout?
-Let’s talk about it.
+Hubstaff is known as a time tracking and workforce management tool, but did you know its features also make it a strong workforce management platform to reduce burnout?
+Let’s discuss this.

 1. Set time tracking limits to avoid overworking

 No one likes the idea of working too many hours, but it seems unavoidable at times.
-While you may not feel the effects of working that 50-hour week right away, keeping it up won’t do you any good.
+While you may not feel the effects of working that 50-hour week right away, keeping it up won’t do your personal life any good.

 We’re not just talking about decreased work output due to mental fatigue here — research shows that overworking may lead to health problems like hypertension and depression.